 partition_autobalancing_max_disk_usage_percent property.
 All properties are runtime-configurable and do not require a restart after change.

 The main way to observe the high-level state of the balancer is to use Redpanda’s CLI: rpk.
 In this case, use the rpk cluster partitions balancer-status command.
-Here is sample output:
+Here is a sample output:

 Status: in_progress Seconds Since Last Tick: 1 Current Reassignment Count: 19 Unavailable Nodes: Over Disk Limit Nodes: